platform9/pf9ctl/README.md

 		--containers-cidr string              CIDR for container overlay (default "10.20.0.0/16") --controller-manager-flags strings    Comma separated list of supported kube-controller-manager flags, e.g: --large-cluster-size-threshold=60,--concurrent-statefulset-syncs=10
 		--enable-kubeVirt                     Enables Kubernetes to run Virtual Machines within Pods.
 This feature is not recommended for production workloads, use either --enable-kubeVirt or --enable-kubeVirt=true to change
-		--enable-profile-engine               Simplfy cluster governance using the Platform9 Profile Engine, use either --enable-profile-engine or --enable-profile-engine=false to change (default true)
+		--enable-profile-engine               Simplify cluster governance using the Platform9 Profile Engine, use either --enable-profile-engine or --enable-profile-engine=false to change (default true)
 		--etcd-backup                         Enable automated etcd backups on this cluster, use either --etcd-backup or --etcd-backup=false to change (default true)
 		--external-dns-name string            External DNS for master VIP -h, --help                                help for bootstrap